Form I-485 Processing Time Guide for 2025

 Detailed USCIS Field Office Tables

-Below you can find the complete categories, service centers, and their processing time for the form I-485.
-It is updated on July 03, 2025.
+Below is the complete list of Form I-485 categories, service centers, and their processing times.
+These times represent how long it takes for 80% of cases to be completed.
+It is updated on November 11, 2025.

 Employment-Based Form I-485 Processing Time